Myanmar factory attacks put focus on Chinese influence

 Apart from hundreds of factories making mostly clothing, shoes and other light industrial products, China has massive investments in Myanmar’s energy and mining sectors.

-One of the biggest is the twin oil and gas pipelines that run nearly 800 kilometers (500 miles) from Made island on Myanmar’s west coast to Ruili, on the border of China’s Yunnan province.
+One of the biggest investments is twin oil and gas pipelines that run nearly 800 kilometers (500 miles) from Made island on Myanmar’s west coast to Ruili, on the border of China’s Yunnan province.

 Before the coup, Aung San Suu Kyi’s government, which was due to remain in power after a landslide win in a November election, had announced a tender for another big Chinese-led project, a huge, deep-water port in Kyaukphyu, western Myanmar.
 A January visit by Chinese Foreign Minister Wang Yi drew a pledge for both sides to work toward completing that project and pushing ahead with an “economic corridor” linking China’s southwestern Yunnan province with the port and major cities in Myanmar.